vaseef/WhatsAppMessageSender/README.md

 Consider a person who want to send the same message/picture/url to many people say a 1000 groups or individuals.
 How much time consuming it will be !!
 This tool will help to automate this situation by searching and posting messages to each group/individual.

 Here we are opening the WhatsApp web in Chrome browser using a C# code and then searching for a chat with specific name.
 Then placing the message and clicking the send button.
+The utility accepts a comma seperated list of person/group names and the message.
+Here messages can be a url or a plain text.
+eg: person/group names can be like :Test 1,Test 2,friends,family

 All these actions are done through the C# utility.

 Requiured Tools & Packages:
 1. Visual Studio 2019 with .Net Framework 4.0 or above